-IAC, based in New York City, has operations in North America, Europe, Latin America, Australia, and Asia.
-The US accounts for 70% of revenue.
+IAC, based in New York City, has operations in North America, Europe, and Asia.
+Its ANGI Homeservices segment operates across the US, as well as in Austria, Canada, France, Germany, Italy, the Netherlands, and the UK.
+The US accounts for two-thirds of total company revenue.

 Sales and Marketing

 IAC markets its services through a wide variety of activities including traditional marketing, television, print, and radio advertising, public relations, and e-mail campaigns.
 The company spent about $1.4 billion on advertising in 2018.
 IAC is fairly reliant on Google for revenue; the search giant is IAC’s biggest customer, supplying about a fifth of its revenue.

 Under its agreement with Google, which runs through 2020, the search giant provides IAC and its partners with sponsored listings and other search-related services for display on both desktop and mobile platforms.

 As IAC has reshaped its portfolio through acquisitions and divestitures over the past five years, it has seen revenue steadily increase (except for a hiccup in 2016), hitting a company high in 2018.
 The company's net income has been more volatile; profits dropped in 2015 and it recorded a loss in 2016, while showing strong growth in 2017 and 2018.